 There’s prime cinematic ennui at the heart of Voyage; one can sense a young Antonioni pulsing and throbbing as he takes notes by the mile, or a Godard being born before the film’s very eyes.
 The architectural vacancy and desolate-landscape frames of L’Avventura likely wouldn’t exist without the experiential vision of life in Voyage to Italy, a film that sees the first steps of the Italian neorealist movement trudging along to forge the then inchoate path to the French New Wave.
 Thematically, the fixation on film form as a forum for undercutting bougie modernism is the primary vessel of this voyage, but the stylistic cues are as pronounced as the spiritual ones.
 The acrid death throes of human relationship feel all the more scorching, bitter, and alienating enshrined in Rossellini’s intentionally uneasy melding of melting styles, a mettlesome and meddlesome technique that deliberately breaks the film at the stylistic hinges.
 Such uncanny heartbreak can only exist in the realm of Rossellini precisely because his style is found only in the fallout between styles – different visions of the world intersect in brash, brazen shifts of the camera.

-In the film’s finale, the divergent styles are finally enjoined into harmony and bonded in a display of undiluted romanticism and personal reawakening as Sanders and Bergman are swept out of their emotional casing and into convivial human effervescence.
-As primal, pulsing, human emotion overtakes them for the first time and they express themselves openly for the first time in the film – maybe in their lives – they are finally depicted within the confines of the unstable neorealist camera – the very one that had until that point opposed and excluded them.
-In the film’s final gesture, the camera shakes with them only to stop again as they join, with the connection of the shaking and unshaking camera (sharing a shot for the first time in the film) reflecting not only the conjoining of emotions but a deeper connection of imaginative perspectives.
-Alex and Katherine are now both ajar and closed, both momentarily active and sedate, and their experience is now one of imaginative spaces that are not antithetical or mutually exclusively, but overlapping and cohabiting.
+In the film’s finale, the divergent styles are finally enjoined into harmony and bonded in a display of tenuous, tempered romanticism and personal reawakening as Sanders and Bergman are channelled out of their emotional casing and into convivial human effervescence.
+As primal, pulsing, human emotion overtakes them and they express themselves openly for the first time in the film – maybe in their lives – they are finally depicted within the confines of the unstable neorealist camera – the very one that had until that point opposed and excluded them.
+In the film’s final gesture, the camera shakes with them only to stop again as they join together, with the connection of the shaking and unshaking camera (sharing a shot for the first time in the film) reflecting not only the conjoining of emotions but a deeper connection of imaginative perspectives.
+Alex and Katherine are now both ajar and closed, both momentarily active and sedate, and their experience is now one of imaginative spaces that are not antithetical or mutually exclusive, but overlapping and cohabiting.
 Without a film of such diligent stylistic separation before this ending, the spiritual upheaval of the conclusion could never have become one of the most uplifting, and stylistically profound, moments in all of cinema, a paean to the flexibility of emotional states to interact with one another, in unison, rather than to exist in mutual opprobrium.